jmsweb/jmsweb.github.io/portfolio.md

 ---

 <p>
     The projects in this portfolio section is work-in-progress because I'm integrating most of my repositories to be github-page friendly.
+And, that require time away from my schedule to focus on personal projects.
 </p>

 {% for project in site.portfolio %}